ChristianConchari/COVID-19-detection-with-Chest-X-Ray-using-PyTorch/README.md

 ## Data Acquisitiion and Pre-procesing
 The dataset was obtained from [Kaggle](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database).

-For the implementation of this project, the following 4-classdataset was used.
-A test set with 30 images of each classwas  set  aside,  in  addition  to  a  train  set  with  21045  imagesdistributed as follows:
+For the implementation of this project, the following 4-class dataset was used.
+A test set with 30 images of each class was  set  aside,  in  addition  to  a  train  set  with  21045  images distributed as follows:
 <p align="center">
   <img  src="https://github.com/ChristianConchari/COVID-19-detection-with-Chest-X-Ray-using-PyTorch/blob/master/Result_images/distribution.png">